 2.1 Requirements for Technical Papers

-2.1.1 The maximum length is 18 single-spaced pages, including tables, figures, and appendices.
+2.1.1 The maximum length is 36 double-spaced pages, including tables, figures, and appendices.
 If the subject cannot be treated adequately within this limitation, the author should submit the work as a series of two or more papers.
 The author may also submit an exception request to the Editor.

-2.1.2 All submitted manuscripts are to be single spaced with a 0.75 inch margin on all sides.
-Electronic submissions should be sent to firstname.lastname@example.org.
+2.1.2 All submitted manuscripts are to be double spaced with a 3/4inch margin on all sides.
+Electronic submissions are preferred and should be sent to firstname.lastname@example.org.

-2.1.3 Figures must be provided electronically.
-Individual electronic files containing the final drafts of each figures, in their original formats, must be emailed to email@example.com once a manuscript has been accepted for publication by the Journal Editor.
+2.1.3 Figures must be drawn electronically.
+Individual electronic files containing the final drafts of all figures, in their original formats, shall be emailed to email@example.com once a manuscript has been accepted for publication by the Journal Editor.
 Figures must be legible at up to a 50 percent reduction in size.
 The figure number and title must appear at the bottom of the figure.
 All figures must have captions and be referenced and explained in the text.
-Figures.
-Photographs, and tables are published in black and grayscale and must be able to be reproduced legibly.

 2.1.4 Table number and title must be indicated at each table.
 All tables must be referenced and explained in the text.

 2.1.5 Individual electronic files containing the final drafts of all photographs, in their original formats, shall be emailed to firstname.lastname@example.org once a manuscript has been accepted for publication by the Journal Editor.
-Photographs should be provided electronically in a TIFF or EPS format (high quality jpg files may be acceptable).
+Photographs should be scanned electronically and provided in TIFF or EPS format.
 Photographs are treated the same as figures and must be referenced and explained in the text.